The great jobs debate over whether Canada will have too many or too few: Don Pittis

 As we see in each month's unemployment figures, the absolute number of jobs is often less important than the quality of those jobs.
 It will do Canada no favours to take a million immigrants and toss them into an economy divided by stark inequality.

-If the only jobs available to a lower-skilled immigrants are as menial as making up beds in a hotel or caregiving at minimum wage, they won't generate nearly enough economic clout to support 5 million newly retired Canadians in the to which they've grown accustomed.
+If the only jobs available to a lower-skilled immigrants are as menial as making up beds in a hotel or caregiving at minimum wage, they won't generate nearly enough economic clout to support 5 million newly retired Canadians in the style to which they've grown accustomed.

 Follow Don on Twitter @don_pittis